-David represents plaintiffs and defendants in state and federal court, and has advocated in the Arizona Superior Court, the Arizona Court of Appeals, U.S. District Court for the District of Arizona, and the U.S. Bankruptcy Court for the District of Arizona.
+David represents plaintiffs and defendants in state and federal court, and has advocated in the Arizona Superior Court, the Arizona Court of Appeals, the U.S. District Court for the District of Arizona, the U.S. Court of Appeals for the Ninth Circuit, and the U.S. Bankruptcy Court for the District of Arizona.
 David has prosecuted and defended a variety of claims and causes of action, including:

 Fraud, conversion, negligence, breach of fiduciary duty and other torts

 Securities fraud, misappropriation of trade secrets, and other statutory claims

 Breach of contract, promissory estoppel, unjust enrichment and other claims arising out of or relating to contracts or quasi-contracts